 Osteology Researcher Grants

-Clinicians and scientists can apply twice a year for research grants for their projects.
-From 2014 on, the Osteology Foundation offers, besides its established Osteology Advanced Researcher Grants, a special grant program for young researchers.
-The Osteology Young Researcher Grants support researchers in realizing their own research project and promoting their research career.
+Clinicians and basic scientists can apply twice a year for research grants for their projects.
+The Osteology Foundation offers, besides its established Advanced Researcher Grants, a programme for young researchers, the Young Researcher Grants, to promote their academic career.

 Applicants can submit an abstract of their proposed project by 15 June and 1 December.
 The Science Committee of the Osteology Foundation selects projects which then progress to the second stage.

 Applicants are invited to submit their full application.
-On average, one third of all applicants from the first stage are given this opportunity.
-The submissions are then evaluated for potential funding by the Science Committee of the Osteology Foundation.
+On average, 25% of all applicants from the first stage are given this opportunity.
+Submission deadlines are 15 October and 15 April.

 Review and decision making

 Each submission is evaluated by a scientific review board, which is constituted of four Expert Council members and one Science Committee member (lead reviewer).
 The reviewers are assigned to the different applications according to their field of expertise and under consideration of greatest impartiality.
 The final decision for funding of a research proposal is made during the Science Committee meeting, where all four Science Committee members discuss the full applications based on the evaluation of the reviewers and in light of the awarding criteria.
 The Science Committee takes final decisions unanimously.
 Biased committee members (e.g. co-applicants, mutual institutional affiliation) are excluded from the decision making process.